superwf/ts-gear-example/README.md

   - ❌ result: `src/service/openapiGeneratorBadDefined3/`

-  😢 Result code has syntax error, can not be used directly.
+  😢 Run OK, but result code has syntax error, can not be used directly.

 - ✅❌ `swagger-codegen`